Editor’s note: This interview with Zhamak Dehghani was recorded for Coding Over Cocktails - a podcast by TORO Cloud.

 As the industry’s ambitions on analytical data processing matures, more and more machine learning models emerge.
 To catch up, several businesses arm themselves with intelligent technologies and take on more data-driven approaches to thrive.

-This is good, until your centralized data model begins to fall apart because it suddenly can’t scale to the various sources of data and diversity of consumption models implemented.
+This is good, until your centralised data model begins to fall apart because it suddenly can’t scale to the various sources of data and diversity of consumption models implemented.

 Historically, the only solution that was presented to address scale was to use a data warehouse, allowing users to make complex queries about the data therein.

-Reason 1: The centralized data model may no longer work for you
+Reason 1: The centraliSed data model may no longer work for you

-Dehghani, who is currently the Director of Next Tech Incubation at ThoughtWorks, shares how they discovered that the centralized data model within enterprises was no longer working at the micro level.
+Dehghani, who is currently the Director of Next Tech Incubation at ThoughtWorks, shares how they discovered that the centralised data model within enterprises was no longer working at the micro level.

-She then explains how data mesh principles practically address these problems, which come about when users decouple and decompose the centralized analytical data solutions.
+She then explains how data mesh principles practically address these problems, which come about when users decouple and decompose the centralised analytical data solutions.